 Jobs & the Economy

-In direct response to these struggles, I launched the Rebuilding Virginia Economic Council, bringing together business leaders and small business owners to provide policy recommendations to jump start our economy and ensure its durability once the pandemic has passed.
+My lifelong experience has driven my determination to get results for Virginians.
+I launched the Rebuilding Virginia Economic Council, bringing together business leaders and small business owners to provide policy recommendations to jump-start our economy and ensure its durability once the pandemic has passed.

-Leveraging our existing partnerships, I introduced amendments to the state budget to expand two key workforce development programs — the Virginia Jobs Investment Program and the Virginia Talent Accelerator Program.
+I introduced amendments to the state budget to expand two key workforce development programs — the Virginia Jobs Investment Program and the Virginia Talent Accelerator Program.
 These programs would have given Virginians the skills they need to be competitive in today’s economy.
-I also proposed an additional amendment to establish a tax credit for the purchase of personal protective equipment for small businesses, veterans’ organizations, and certain non-profit groups.
-I was proud that the state budget ultimately included funding for job training to help those affected by job losses due to COVID-19.
+I also proposed a tax credit to ensure small businesses, veteran groups, and non-profits can access the protective equipment they need.
+I was proud to include funding for job training to help those affected by job losses due to COVID-19 in the state budget.

-However, even prior to the pandemic, I fought to make the Commonwealth one of the best states in the nation to do business.
-I was proud to support and pass legislation that doesn’t just get our existing workforce what it needs to succeed, but also prepares the next generations of Virginians to drive our economy forward.
+Even before the pandemic, I fought to make the Commonwealth one of the best states in the nation to do business.
+I supported and passed legislation that doesn’t just get our existing workforce what it needs to succeed, but also prepares the next generations of Virginians to drive our economy forward.

 - Fought to maximize job creation and give small businesses access to capital and resources they need to succeed.

 - Passed bipartisan legislation to give veterans greater access to the capital they need to start and grow a business.

 - Co-sponsored a bill that rewards companies for creating jobs in underserved communities

 - Passed legislation to give small minority-owned businesses more opportunities to secure contracts with utilities.